 Or your Calvary might come in the form of a referral from a friend for a trustworthy accountant for bookkeeping and billing, or a part-time studio assistant for prep, packaging and social media monitoring.

-7. Isolate Yourself and Forgo Balance
+7. We Isolate Ourselves and Forgo Balance

 “When you start to make your living from your artwork, even though you love your process, you’re very aware that this is the thing your income is based on, so there’s that aspect of it that becomes a job,” said Stout.